hughperkins/jeigen/README.md

  * set to appropriate path for your ant installation
 4. ant -DCMAKE_HOME="c:\program files (x86)\Cmake 2.8" -Dgenerator="Visual Studio 11 Win64"
  * set to appropriate path for your cmake installation
+ * if you're using Visual Studio 2010, please change generator name to "Visual Studio 10 Win64"
  * if you're using 32-bit Java JDK, please remove " Win64" from end of generator name
- * if you're using Visual Studio 2010, please change generator name to "Visual Studio 10 Win64"

-Jeigen.jar will be created in the "jar" directory, and jeigen.dll will be created in the build\native\release directory.
+According to whether you use a 64-bit jvm or a 32-bit jvm, the files will be created in 'build\win-32' or 'build\win-64'.
+Jeigen.jar will be created directly in this directory, and jeigen.dll will be created in the 'native\Release' subdirectory.

-Make sure to be consistent with 32-bit versus 64-bit throughout.
-If you use a 32-bit jdk, then you need to use a 32-bit C++ compiler, and visa versa.
-If you try to mix and match 32-bit and 64-bit, by accident, then this will result in failure to load jeigen.dll at runtime.
-Conversely, if jeigen.dll fails to load, then double-check that you're using a 32-bit tool-chain throughout, or a 64-bit tool-chain throughout.

 How to link to Jeigen
 =====================

-In Eclipse, add a user library, and add the 'jar/Jeigen.jar' jar to the library.
-Then expand the library entry for 'jeigen', select 'Native library location', then click 'Edit', and browse to the build/native directory.
+In Eclipse, add a user library, and add the 'Jeigen.jar' jar to the library.
+Then expand the library entry for 'jeigen', select 'Native library location', then click 'Edit', and browse to the directory containing libjeigen.so or jeigen.dll.

 (If you are not using Eclipse, then add:
    -Djava.library.path=/path/to/jeigen/build/native/directory
 ... to the java vm arguments)

-You will also need the jna.jar file.
-This is often platform-dependent, eg /usr/share/java/jna.jar .
-There is a copy in the 'thirdparty' directory.
+You will also need the jna-4.0.0.jar file, which you can find in the 'thirdparty' directory.

 Commands to create new matrices
 ===============================